 This human physiology research facility was originally earmarked for reflight on the E-1 mission, having previously flown on the D-2 mission (26 April to 6 May 1993).
 Since the E-1 mission was cancelled, the majority of hardware items of Anthrorack were placed in storage.
 Some items are expected to be re-used on the Neurolab Mission (26 February 1998), in modified form, to support neurophysiology experiments - being then designated EDEN (ESA Developed Elements for Neurolab).
 This would contain a support computer/data handling system, automated blood pressure monitor, signal processing capabilities for EMG, EOG, ECG, EEG, and dynamometer outputs, and a vestibulo-ocular interaction recording system.
-Initial development was completed in late November 1994.
-An area of major uncertainty throughout development was the scientific requirement for the Anthrorack Lower Body Negative Pressure Device (LBNPD), intended to perform micro-neurography during the application of lower body negative pressure.
+Initial development was the scientific requirement for the Anthrorack Lower Body Negative Pressure Device (LBNPD), intended to perform micro-neurography during the application of lower body negative pressure.
 This is a delicate measurement, imposing design requirements which the Anthrorack LBNPD had not been built to meet.
 Because of the high cost of redesign it was not possible to implement the changes to the LBNPD to achieve compatibility with the micro-neurography objectives.